When Should You Get an ECG Test? Early Symptoms and Risk Factors to Know

 Sedentary Lifestyle

 Physical inactivity causes cardiovascular diseases because it encourages obesity, high blood pressure, and high cholesterol.
-The absence of body exercises weakens the heart muscles, and this may result in cardiovascular diseases, which require monitoring through ECG.
+The absence of body exercises weakens the heart muscles, and this may result in cardiovascular diseases, which require monitoring through an ECG.

 Poor Diet